ML-Bioinfo-CEITEC/pknots_experiments/data-preprocessing/README.md

 Use [split_dataset_train_test.ipynb](split_dataset_train_test.ipynb) to split the processed dataset into train and test set ready for model training and testing.
 The split is done randomly so far.
 The prepared dataset is then uploaded to Hugging Face.

-The current processed version of the dataset can be found at [Hugging Face](https://huggingface.co/datasets/EvaKlimentova/knots_AF)
+The newest processed version of the dataset can be found at [Hugging Face](https://huggingface.co/datasets/EvaKlimentova/knots_AF)

+### Dataset version list

+Version 2 - updated by Eva 10.
+1., based on Version 1 files, fixed duplication and added family names

-The current dataset version is 1 - created by Pawel 4.
-1., `david_all_knotted.csv.gz` (MD5 78dbab5c65422dcd7c52ffa6c427236d) and `david_all_unknotted.csv.gz` (MD5 57b822f2b93586d7d5685ccf09dcf537)
+Version 1 - created by Pawel 4.
+1., `david_all_knotted.csv.gz` (MD5 78dbab5c65422dcd7c52ffa6c427236d) and `david_all_unknotted.csv.gz` (MD5 57b822f2b93586d7d5685ccf09dcf537), with added PFAM and InterPro

+Version 0 - created by Pawel 28.
+12., `spout_all_knotted.csv.gz` (MD5 da068dc4eb2ef7f5799464a32d3dca85) and `spout_all_unknotted.csv.gz` (MD5 2dc831c4f180418733bcaf940239107a), this version was missing some families